hashlab/use-hash/readme.md

 ## Register Hardware

 The last step before being able to register transaction is to register a hardware (For example, a POS).
+Be sure to alter the data to math your hardware model.
+The serial number can be found on a barcode sticker attached to the hardware box, the model and provider can be found on the hardware itself.
 To register a hardware we use this request:

 The `registerHardware` used is this file: [mock-data/register-hardware.json](./mock-data/register-hardware.json)